Azure/azure-sdk/releases/2020-06/python.md

 ### Identity [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/identity/azure-identity/CHANGELOG.md)

-- Added `AzureCliCredential` and `VSCodeCredential`, which enable authenticating as the identity signed in to the Azure CLI and Visual Studio Code, respectively.
+- Added `AzureCliCredential`, which authenticates as the identity signed in to the Azure CLI
+- Added `VSCodeCredential`, which authenticates as the user signed in to Visual Studio Code's Azure Account extension.
+On Linux the credential is limited to Python 3 and may not work on all distros.
 - The optional persistent cache for `DeviceCodeCredential` and `InteractiveBrowserCredential` is supported on Linux and macOS.

 ### Text Analytics [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/textanalytics/azure-ai-textanalytics/CHANGELOG.md#100b6-2020-05-27)